 How Does Virtual Reality Work?

-Virtual reality, when you break it down, is tricking the brain into thinking that its setting and environments are real.
+According to Techknowmad, Virtual reality, when you break it down, is tricking the brain into thinking that its setting and environments are real.
 To make this work, developers need to understand how our brains develop a picture of the world that surrounds us.

 There could be entire books written about how our brains interpret the world around us.
 However, simply put, it’s about figuring out and exploiting the rules by which we interpret the world around us.
 What are some of these rules?